Comet (programming)

 among others.
 The term Comet is not an acronym, but was coined by Alex Russell in his 2006 blog post.

-In recent years, the standardisation and widespread support of WebSocket and Server-sent events has rendered the Comet model obsolete.
+The standardisation around 2011 and widespread support since 2020 of WebSocket and Server-sent events has rendered the Comet model obsolete.

 History

 Early Java applets

 The ability to embed Java applets into browsers (starting with Netscape Navigator 2.0 in March 1996) made two-way sustained communications possible, using a raw TCP socket to communicate between the browser and the server.
 This socket can remain open as long as the browser is at the document hosting the applet.
 Event notifications can be sent in any format – text or binary – and decoded by the applet.

 The first browser-to-browser communication framework

 The very first application using browser-to-browser communications was Tango Interactive, implemented in 1996–98 at the Northeast Parallel Architectures Center (NPAC) at Syracuse University using DARPA funding.
 TANGO architecture has been patented by Syracuse University.
 TANGO framework has been extensively used as a distance education tool.
 The framework has been commercialized by CollabWorx and used in a dozen or so Command&Control and Training applications in the United States Department of Defense.